mtoce/mtoce.github.io/_posts/2020-04-29-astros_scandal.md

 This is an interactive graph that shows the number of at-bats where cheating was used for specific batters in the Astros' lineup.
 Hover over the bars in the graph to see game-specific information.

-## Class Imbalance and Choice of Model Score Metric
+## Class Imbalance & Choice of Model Score Metric

 Since the two classes are so imbalanced, accuracy is not a good choice for model scoring, therefore I chose to use the Area Under the Receiver Operator Characteristic Curve, also known as roc_auc.
 The ROC is a perfect metric because it tells us how much model is capable of being distinguished between classes.